 If you travel outside North Dakota, you must obtain a fuel permit or "IFTA" license.
 The International Fuel Tax Agreement is an agreement among states to simplify the reporting of fuel use taxes by interstate motor carriers.
-Both the International Registration Plan and IFTA are available to interstate truckers.
+Both the International Fuel Tax Agreement (IFTA) and International Registration Plan (IRP) are available to interstate truckers.

-• Contact the Motor Vehicle Division in Bismarck at 701-328-2725 for additional information or to determine the appropriate licensing for your operation.
+Contact the Motor Vehicle Division in Bismarck at 701-328-2725 for additional information or to determine the appropriate licensing for your operation.
+IFTA is also available to purchase online at www.dot.nd.gov.
+Click on Motor Carrier Online Systems.